MMDVS-LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for Line Following: BENCHMARK

-As summarized in Sec.~\ref{sec:related_benchmark}, most machine learning work on DVS data focused on optical flow and object recognition tasks.
-Here, we aim to highlight various other possibilities our MMDVS-LF dataset provides, such as control tasks (regression), driver identification (classification), and other data science tasks.
-Fig.~\ref{fig:training_options} summarizes possible training setups using the dataset, including regression tasks predicting the steering angle with velocity or acceleration values based on various combinations of inputs.
-For classification tasks, one can consider the different drivers completing the \textit{Line Following} task as class labels and use the available input data (excluding the demographic information) to make the prediction.
-Suppose someone aims to pursue a data science project.
-In that case, exploring the correlation between driving characteristics and demographic information or fault detection from the various sensor readings is possible.
+DVS data offers many promising directions for deep learning research.
+First, we focus on the time surface representation for training machine learning models.
+Then, we highlight the differences in attention provided by DVS data compared to traditional RGB.
+Finally, we outline further potential of our MMDVS-LF dataset.

-\subsection{Steering prediction from time surfaces}
+\subsection{Steering Prediction from Time Surfaces}

 Here, we present a use case for the MMDVS-LF dataset of 128x256@100Hz, where the goal is to train neural network models to predict the steering angle based on the time surface data from the DVS sensor.
-As pointed out in Sec.~\ref{subsec:statistics}, most of the velocity values fall into a small range, allowing us to simplify the task by treating the speed as constant.
+As pointed out in Sec.~\ref{subsec:statistics}, most of the velocity values fall into a narrow range, allowing us to simplify the task by treating the speed as constant.
 The pipeline is illustrated in Fig.~\ref{fig:networks}.
-We provide the code of a TensorFlow dataloader pipeline and training scripts.
+We provide the code of a TensorFlow dataloader pipeline, and training and evaluation scripts in our \href{https://github.com/CPS-TUWien/mmdvs}{GitHub} repository.

-We trained a convolutional-neural-network (CNN) front-end~\cite{Lecun1989Hand}, with either a fully-connected dense layer, or a Recurrent Neural Network (RNN), respectively, as the back-end policy.
-As an RNN we used either a fully-connected simple RNN~\cite{chollet2015keras}, a Minimal Gated United (MGU)~\cite{zhou2016minimal}, a Gated Recurrent Unit (GRU)~\cite{Cho2014LearningPR}, a Long-Short Term Memory (LSTM)~\cite{Hochreiter1997Long}, or a Liquid-Time Constant Network (LTC)~\cite{Hasani2020LiquidTN}, respectively.
+We trained a CNN head~\cite{Lecun1989Hand} with an RNN as a policy.
+As an RNN we used either a fully-connected simple RNN~\cite{chollet2015keras}, a Minimal Gated Unit (MGU)~\cite{zhou2016minimal}, a Gated Recurrent Unit (GRU)~\cite{Cho2014LearningPR}, a Long-Short Term Memory (LSTM)~\cite{Hochreiter1997Long}, a Liquid-Time Constant (LTC)~\cite{Hasani2020LiquidTN}, or a Liquid Capacitance Liquid Resistance (LRC)~\cite{farsang2024liquid} network, respectively.
 In these architectures, the CNN extracts visual information, while the RNN component leverages the sequential nature of the task.
-For configuring the CNN layers, we adapted the settings from the convolutional head used in \cite{farsang2024learning}, which was designed to explore the task of curvature prediction based on RGB images using a combination of CNNs and bio-inspired recurrent models.
+For configuring the CNN layers, we adapted the settings from the convolutional head used in~\cite{farsang2024learning}, which was designed to explore the task of curvature prediction based on RGB images using a combination of CNNs and bio-inspired recurrent models.
 This adaptation is appropriate because, at a high level, our task is similar from an ML perspective.